ahanikotb/react-easy-seo/README.md

+# react-easy-seo

 # a npm package that provides a  creative solution for react seo without ssr or preload

 # Installation
 npm install -g react-easy-seo

 # Setup
-1- uninstall any react seo tool like react-helmet if you are using one
+1- uninstall any react seo tool like react-helmet if you are using one  ***

 2- create a sitemetadata.json in project root folder
 ![sitemetadata json sample]()